Li Yi (triple jumper): Career

 She won the Chinese Athletics Championships in August 2025 in Quzhou with a jump of 13.93 metres.
-In September 2025, she competed at the 2025 World Championships in Tokyo, Japan, without advancing to the final.
+In September 2025, she competed at the 2025 World Championships in Tokyo, Japan, without advancing to the final..
+In September 2026, she won a bronze medal in her first Asian Games at Nagoya, Japan.

 Personal life

 From Hunan, she studies at Central China Normal University.